ScripturalStudies

 August 10, 2025

-A symbol is not greater than what it symbolizes.
-A wedding ring is not greater than marriage itself.
+Wouldn't you agree that a symbol is not greater than what it symbolizes?
+A wedding ring is not greater than the marriage itself.
 The picture of a child cannot replace the child.
-Similarly, the cross can never be equal to or greater than the death of Christ.
+Similarly, the cross can never be equal to or greater than Christ's death!

-The Greek word stauros can mean ‘a pole or cross’.
-The base word for stauros is histémi, which means ‘to stand, establish, hold up’.
+The word 'cross' comes from the Greek word stauros, which, according to (https://biblehub.com/greek/4716.htm), "can mean ‘a pole or cross’.
+The base word for stauros is histémi, which means ‘to stand, establish, hold up.’

-When Jesus mentioned the “cross” (stauros) a few times before his death, he was not asking his followers to carry a wooden cross or stake!
-The cross Jesus meant is figurative.
-It represents the following:
+When Jesus mentioned the cross (stauros) a few times before his death, he was not asking his followers to carry a wooden cross or stake!
+The meaning of the cross is figurative, representing the following:

 Enduring trials and tribulations